mckornfield/pdfconverter/README.md

 ### Installer

 An executable can be generated using `pyinstaller convert.spec`.
-It will generate an executable and a folder inside a /dist folder
+It will generate an executable and a folder inside a /dist folder.
+Simply move the api_key.txt document into the same folder and it will run automatically on any `pdfs` folder.
+Can also be run with a path argument via the cmd prompt.